Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Their goal is to provide on-the-spot answers to tough questions that senior leadership and a Board of Directors can ask of their sales and marketing departments on a whim.
 Although all of these solutions usually create a better holistic experience than the client’s previous marketing tech stack… it still wasn’t simple enough for us.

-Our solution was to build a single dashboard for each client that gives complete visibility into:
+Our solution was to build a single client tracking dashboard for each client that gives complete visibility into:

 Introducing the Big Presence Client Dashboard